How to Prove a Debt is Not Yours

 • A copy of your credit report highlighting the error

-Once you send a written dispute, the creditor or debt collector cannot contact you or try to collect money until they’ve verified the debt is yours.
+Pro tip: Once you send a written dispute, the creditor or debt collector cannot contact you or try to collect money until they’ve verified the debt is yours.
 During this time, do not make any payments on the debt in question.
-Also, avoid sharing bank account information or other identifying details with the agency.

 Another thing you can do is verify if the debt is still within its statute of limitations.
 If it’s not, the debt is considered “time-barred.”
 This means the debt collector can no longer file a lawsuit or take other legal action against you.